VIPriors/vipriors-challenges-toolkit/re-identification/README.md

 We want to thank the authors for providing this tool.
 This version applies some changes to the original code to specifically adapt it to the VIPrior Challenge on Person Re-Identification.

 We present the "Visual Inductive Priors for Data-Efficient Computer Vision" challenge.
-This year, we offer five challenges, where models are to be trained from scratch, and we reduce the number of training samples to a fraction of the full set.
-The winners of each challenge are invited to present their winning method at the VIPriors workshop presentation at ICCV 2021.
+This year, we offer five challenges, where models are to be trained from scratch in a data-deficient setting.

 ## Installation